-Council meetings are currently held in the council chambers on The Terrace on a Thursday on a monthly basis.
-Council meetings typically start at 9:30am and last six hours.
-In addition to the main council meetings there are a range of committee and sub-committee meetings that councillors would be expected to attend.
+Council meetings are currently held in the council chambers on The Terrace on a Thursday on a six-weekly basis.
+Council meetings typically start at 9.30am and last up to six hours.
+In addition to the main council meetings there are a range of committee and sub-committee meetings that councillors would be expected to attend and these occur on a weekly basis.
+In 2026, council offices are relocating to 68 Jervois Quay.

-Community Boards
+Community boards

-Tawa Community Board meetings are held on a Tuesday on a monthly basis and are generally held in the Tawa Community Centre.
+Tawa Community Board meetings are held on a Monday on a monthly basis and are generally held in the Tawa Community Centre

-Mākara/Ōhāriu Community Board meetings are held on a Thursday on a six-weekly basis and are generally held in the Mākara Community Hall or the Ōhāriu Community Hall.
+Mākara/Ōhāriu Community Board meetings are held on a Thursday on a six-weekly basis and are generally held in the Mākara Community Hall or the Ōhāriu Valley Hall.

-The meetings for both Community Boards typically start at 7:00pm and last two hours.
+The meetings for both community boards typically start at 7:00pm and last two hours.